herron11/514-group-project/README.md

 ### Known Limitations
 - The threads spawned during process creation are not tracked in the thread counts.
+- Resources used by the threads are not tracked.
+- Process waiting for resources when they are unavailable do not get the resources when they become available.

 ### References
 - https://www.geeksforgeeks.org/std-mutex-in-cpp/